 Marx predictions on the inevitable demise of the capitalism turned out to be wrong.
 He assumed that capitalism would collapse.
 It didn’t.

-This mistaken judgement is not sop much related to his insightful historical analysis, but more to his use of dialectical Hegelian method, which assumes, by definition, implosion.
+This mistaken judgement is not so much related to his insightful historical analysis, but to his use of dialectical Hegelian method, which assumes, by definition, implosion.

-At the end of the 19th century wages gradually began to increase, and the purchasing power of workers spread everywhere.
+At the end of the 19th and into the 20th century, wages gradually began to increase, and the purchasing power of workers spread everywhere.

 In Western Europe, workers and citizens explored the alternative avenue of social democracy, rather than communism.

-Marx did not anticipate the emergence of a propertied middle class, nor the emergence of new technologies and a steady increase in productivity.
+Marx did not anticipate the emergence of a propertied middle class, the social state, nor the emergence of new technologies, or a steady increase in productivity.